jasirarayancode/slot-booking/README.md

 ## Usage

 1. **User Registration:** Users can register for an account on the website using their email address and password.
-2. **View Turfs:** After logging in, users can view the list of available turfs along with their details such as location, facilities, and pricing.
+2. **View court:** After logging in, users can view the list of available turfs along with their details such as location, facilities, and pricing.
-3. **Book Turf:** Users can select a turf and book slots based on their preferred date and time.
+3. **Book court:** Users can select a turf and book slots based on their preferred date and time.
 4. **Make Payment:** Once the booking is confirmed, users can proceed to make payments securely through integrated payment gateways.
 5. **Send Complaints:** Users can submit complaints or feedback regarding their experience using the website.